HusenjanDev/Quartz/content/Other/Reverse Engineering/0000 Decode Me Reverse Engineering Challenge.md

 ## Conclusion

-The `decodeme.exe` was actually a really easy and fun challenge which I would recommend beginners to try out because it will help them with understanding reverse engineering more in-depth and the way programmers tries to obfuscate secret keys.
+The `decodeme.exe` was actually a really fun reverse engineering challenge and I would recommend beginners to try it out as it will help them with understanding reverse engineering more in-depth the way programmers obfuscates secret keys.
 Hopefully, the article helped you with solving the `decodeme.exe` challenge.